Skip to Content

 • Vegetable oil (for frying)

-How to Make Churros- Step by Step Guide
+How to Make Churros – Step-by-Step Guide

 1. Up next, sift the all-purpose flour and stir with a wooden spoon until a consistent dough forms and comes off the edges of the saucepan.
-You can do this by hand and take it as an arm workout, or doing it with a stand mixer and a paddle attachment.
+You can do this by hand and take it as an arm workout, or do it with a stand mixer and a paddle attachment.

 1. After that, grab a saucepan and heat the oil over medium heat.
-In the meantime fill the churrera or a piping bag with the dough.
+In the meantime, fill the churrera or a piping bag with the dough.

 1. You’ll know that the oil is hot enough when it reaches 180°C (or 350 F).
-If you don’t have a thermometer you can do the corn trick; Take a grain of corn and put it in the oil, once it becomes popcorn, the oil is ready.
+If you don’t have a thermometer, you can do the corn trick: Take a grain of corn and put it in the oil; once it becomes popcorn, the oil is ready.

 Substitution of Ingredients